weaveworks-experiments/flux-classic/site/getstarted.md

 `fluxd` is a container that performs two functions:

-* It listens to a docker daemon running on the same host to find out when service containers are started and stopped.
+* It listens to a docker daemon running on the host to find out when containers that are service instances are started and stopped.

-* It routes connections and requests from client containers on the same hosts to the appropriate service containers.
+* It routes connections and requests from client containers on the host to service instances.

 It's necessary to pass a few options to `docker run` to give `fluxd` the privileges it needs.
 If you were deploying flux as part of a